benjohnstone1/frontline-voicemail/README.md

 ```

-## Clone & Deploy Twilio Functions
+## Deploy Twilio Functions

-We will use the [twilio serverless toolkit](https://www.twilio.com/docs/labs/serverless-toolkit) to deploy the twilio functions to your console
+We will use the [twilio serverless toolkit](https://www.twilio.com/docs/labs/serverless-toolkit) to deploy the twilio functions to your console.
-Run the following command from the root folder in order to deploy to your account
+Run the following command from the root folder in order to deploy to your account:

 ```
 twilio:serverless:deploy